joereynolds/what-to-code/README.md

 ### Local, non-interactive (command-line / daemon)

   - A program that goes on a usb stick.
 When the usb stick is attached, it moves a file from the USB stick to the pc (ideally without triggering any 'potentially harmful' warnings)

+  - Something to detect unused view files in codeigniter projects.
+It could grep for the view and if it's not returned, assume it's not used?

   - A 'level' generator for DND.
 Generates a maze, treasure, and enemies.
 You get to choose the level and it generates creatures/treasure suitable for that character level.